nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide.md

 ### 3.4 Configuring configuration backup encryption

 It is possible to automatically encrypt security server configuration backups.
-Security server use The GNU Privacy Guard (https://www.gnupg.org) for backup encryption and verification.
+Security server uses The GNU Privacy Guard (https://www.gnupg.org) for backup encryption and verification.
+Backups are always signed, but backup encryption is initially turned off.
-Back up encryption is initially turned off.
-To turn encryption on configuration must be overridden in the file `/etc/xroad/conf.d/local.ini`, in the `[proxy]` section.
-(Add or edit this section)
+To turn encryption on, please override the default configuration in the file `/etc/xroad/conf.d/local.ini`, in the `[proxy]` section.
+(add or edit this section)

     [proxy]
     backup-encrypted=true
     backup-public-key-path=/etc/xroad/backupkeys

-To turn backup encryption on change key backup-encrypted to true.
-If needed directory for additional encryption keys can also changed by modifying key backup-public-key-path.
+To turn backup encryption on, please change the backup-encrypted property value to true.
+By default, additional encryption keys are stored in the /etc/xroad/backupkeys directory.
+The default directory can be changed by modifying the backup-public-key-path property value.

-Before turning backup encryption on it is strongly recommended to copy additional GPG public keys to backup public key folder.
-All these keys are used to encrypt backups so that ANY of these keys can decrypt backups.
-This is useful both for verifying encrypted backups consistency and decrypting backups in case security servers original key gets lost for whatever reason.
+By default, backups are encrypted using security server's backup encryption key.
+Before turning backup encryption on, it is strongly recommended to copy additional GPG public keys to backup public key folder.
+All these keys are used to encrypt backups so that ANY of these keys can decrypt the backups.
+This is useful both for verifying encrypted backups' consistency and decrypting backups in case security server's backup encryption key gets lost for whatever reason.
 Do not place any other files into backup keys folder, otherwise backing up configuration will fail.

-To externally verify backup archives consistency security servers backup encryption public key has to be exported and imported into external GPG keyring.
-Note that this can be done only after security server has been initialised - the key is generated during initialisation.
+To externally verify a backup archive's consistency, security server's backup encryption public key has to be exported and imported into external GPG keyring.
+Note that this can be done only after security server has been initialised - the security server backup encryption key is generated during initialisation.

-To export security servers backup encryption public key use the following command
+To export security server's backup encryption public key use the following command:

     gpg --homedir /etc/xroad/gpghome --armor --output server-public-key.gpg --export AA/GOV/TS1OWNER/TS1

 where AA/GOV/TS1OWNER/TS1 is the security server id.

-The key can then be moved to other computer and imported to GPG keyring with
+The key can then be moved to an external host and imported to GPG keyring with the following command:

     gpg --homedir /your_gpg_homedir_here --import server-public-key.gpg